lowell-list/CodePushTest/README.md

     - production
         * points to Prod BE
 - [ ] Add button with simple call to Journi BE according to environment
+- [ ] do a code push to the staging deployment environment
+    - use CLI: `appcenter login`, which uses webpage redirect to login